WHY CHOOSE BREEDEN LAW OFFICE:

 Attorney Breeden carefully evaluates your situation, particularly your and your spouse’s financial disclosure statements.
 You only have one opportunity to ensure an equitable and fair split of assets and property.

-The Breeden Law Firm has earned a reputation for our thorough and knowledgeable handling of high wealth divorces.
+The Breeden Law Office has earned a reputation for our thorough and knowledgeable handling of high wealth divorces.

 Spousal & Child Support